 clusters, high tech business incubation and strengthening networks, as

+well as facilitating innovation in medium and small businesses.
 He has also worked for the development of the Mexican network of Micro-Electro-Mechanical

 Systems, linking industry, universities and government in the definition